Graham Mayor

 There are various error and informative messages used throughout the application.
 They should be self explanatory.

-As with other add-ins available from my web site, there is no change for downloading and using this add-in, but if you find it useful, please consider making a donation to the author.
+As with other add-ins available from my web site, there is no charge for downloading and using this add-in, but if you find it useful, please consider making a donation to the author.
 You can do that either by clicking one of the donation buttons on this web page, or the donation buttons in the add-in.

-- Now download the add-in
+- Click here to download the add-in

 Word Address Book